The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Equilibrium Configurations and Stability

 We have shown the SdS family admits a single equilibrium configuration where the black hole and cosmological horizons coincide.
 This extremal geometry, known as the \emph{Nariai spacetime} \cite{Nariai:1999iok, Bousso:1997wi, Lemos:2024sjs}, arises at the maximal mass

 for which the surface gravities vanish $\kappa_b = \kappa_c = 0$.
 In this limit the SdS coordinates become degenerate, but after a suitable rescaling the metric factorizes as

-describing the direct product $\mathrm{dS}_2\times S^2$ with constant curvature $R= 2\Lambda$.
-The Nariai geometry therefore represents a zero–temperature equilibrium configuration of the SdS family in the standard static normalization, corresponding to the unique fixed point of the mass–loss equation.
+describing the direct product $\mathrm{dS}_2\times S^2$; the two-dimensional de~Sitter factor has scalar curvature \(R^{(2)}=2\Lambda\), while the full four-dimensional product has \(R^{(4)}=4\Lambda\).
+The Nariai geometry therefore represents a zero-temperature equilibrium configuration of the SdS family in the original static normalization: $\kappa_b=\kappa_c=0$ and the Killing flux vanishes.
+After the near-horizon Nariai scaling, the limiting $\mathrm{dS}_2\times S^2$ geometry has its own finite temperature with respect to the rescaled Nariai time.
 Perturbations away from this limit split the horizons and produce nearby SdS solutions with $\kappa_b > \kappa_c$, initiating nonequilibrium energy flow from the black hole to the cosmological horizon.